A Primer On Casings

 In the first place, the casing is an element that allows the tire to guarantee its principal task, i.e., to support the load.
 When the tire is inflated, the air is injected at a pressure in relation to the volume of the tire, which makes it possible to support the load weighing on the tire.
 The purpose of the casing is to contain air under pressure and consequently the load.

 In addition, it ensures, vertically, the function of the suspensions.
-When you're behind a truck, observe how the tyres work: it is the casing that absorbs and filters most of the irregularities of the roadbed, even when the vehicle goes up onto a sidewalk!
+When you're behind a truck, observe how the tires work: it is the casing that absorbs and filters most of the irregularities of the roadbed, even when the vehicle goes up onto a sidewalk!

-Laterally, the casing resists drifting, resists the centrifugal force around curves and resists important deformations notable at low speeds: for proof, just look at tyres of a semi-trailer on the highway or while it maneuvers around a city square.
+Laterally, the casing resists drifting, resists the centrifugal force around curves and resists important deformations notable at low speeds: for proof, just look at tires of a semi-trailer on the highway or while it maneuvers around a city square.

 Finally, it's the casing that transmits the vehicle's torque stresses to the tread, which is in contact with the ground, resisting considerable longitudinal stresses to transmit the motive torque and the braking torque, which tend to separate the cables that compose it.